TORONTO METROPOLITAN UNIVERSITY

 Note: In order for a student to pass a course, a minimum overall course mark of 50% must be obtained.
 In addition, for courses that have both "Theory and Laboratory" components, the student must pass the Laboratory and Theory portions separately by achieving a minimum of 50% in the combined Laboratory components and 50% in the combined Theory components.
 Please refer to the "Course Evaluation" section above for details on the Theory and Laboratory components (if applicable).

-Examinations- Midterm exam is scheduled in Week 8, for the duration of 2 hours, (covers Weeks 1-8 of lecture and laboratory material).
-The date and time of the midterm exam is on Tuesday, March 5th during the regular lecture hours.
-It will be a closed book exam.
+The mid-term exam is scheduled in Week 8, for the duration of 2 hours (covers Weeks 1-8 of lecture and laboratory material).
+The date and time of the midterm exam is on Thursday, 06 March 2025, during the regular lecture hours.
+It will be a closed-book exam.

-- Final exam will be held during exam period.
-The duration will be 3 hours, (covers all course material)
+The final exam will be held during the university's final examination period.
+The duration will be 3 hours (covers all course material).
+It will also be a closed-book exam.

-LAB WORK: Each lab experiment is to be done individually, and comprises of Pre-Lab Work, In-Lab Work and Post-Lab Work.
+Each lab experiment is to be done individually, and consists of Pre-Lab Work, In-Lab Work and Post-Lab Work.
 Pre-Lab Work must be submitted (uploaded) online prior to the start of student's scheduled lab period.
-The Lab Report consisting of the In-Lab Work and Post-Lab Work, is to be submitted (uploaded) to d2l within 24 hours of the completion of the experiment (Refer to each lab description and information posted on the course website for evaluation and lab submission requirements).
-There is NO late submission possible to any parts (Pre-Lab and Lab Report) of the lab.
+The Lab Report, consisting of the In-Lab Work and Post-Lab Work, is to be submitted (uploaded) to D2L within 24 hours of the completion of the experiment (Refer to each lab description and information posted on the course shell in D2L for evaluation and lab submission requirements).

-QUIZZES: Each Quiz will comprise of problem questions, and scheduled during designated tutorial (lab) period.
+Each Quiz will consist of problem questions, and will be scheduled during the designated tutorial period.
 A tutorial session will be held before the Quiz.

-Teaching MethodsLectures will be held in-person in the designated classroom.
+Teaching MethodsLectures will be held in-person in the designated classroom for each section.

-The In-Lab Work and tutorials to be undertaken in-person in the designated Laboratory room.
-Please carefully check your schedule for location of the lecture and lab classes.
+The In-Lab Work and tutorials are to be undertaken in-person in the designated Laboratory room for each section.
+Please carefully check your schedule for the location of the lecture and lab classes.

-Other InformationAs noted earlier, each student is required to purchase a Laboratory Kit and to download the licensed version of the MultiSIM circuit simulation software tool.
-Please refer to the course website on D2L for more instructions/requirements.
+Other InformationEach student is required to purchase a Laboratory Kit and to download the licensed version of the MultiSIM circuit simulation software tool.
+Please refer to the course shell on D2L for more instructions/requirements on purchasing the Lab Kit and downloading the MultiSIM circuit simulation software tool.
+Each Lab Kit costs no more than C$80.

 Course Content